When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Fluttering in the chest

-- Pounding in the chest or neck
+- Pounding in the chest, neck, or throat

 Monitoring your heart rate on a nightly basis can help you recognize heart palpitations and other medical issues.
 One of our favorite sleep trackers, the Oura Ring, also measures heart rate and heart rate variability.

-What Causes Heart Racing at Night?
+What Causes Heart Palpitations at Night?

 - Sleep apnea: Sleep apnea causes repeated pauses or reductions in breathing during sleep.
 These breathing disruptions can cause oxygen levels to dip, which can stress the heart and lead to heart palpitations at night.

-- Stress and anxiety: Already known to interfere with sleep, stress and anxiety can also bring on heart palpitations.
-Additionally, research suggests that people with chronic anxiety are more likely to develop arrhythmias that cause irregular heartbeats.
+- Stress and anxiety: Already known to interfere with sleep and potentially lead to sleep deprivation, stress and anxiety can also bring on heart palpitations.
+Additionally, research suggests that people with chronic anxiety are more likely to develop arrhythmias that cause irregular heartbeats.Â

 Alcohol and Caffeine

 - Alcohol consumption: Heavy alcohol users have a greater risk of cardiomyopathy, a condition that enlarges the heart and increases the risk of arrhythmias.
+Since people usually drink alcohol after 6 p.m., and because alcohol can interfere with sleep, people may be more likely to notice alcohol-induced heart palpitations at night.

-Since people usually drink alcohol after 6 p.m., and because alcohol can interfere with sleep, people may be more likely to notice alcohol-induced palpitations at night. - Caffeine use: Caffeine can elevate the heart rate and may add extra beats.
-The effects of caffeine can last up to eight hours, so people who consume caffeine in the afternoon and evening have a greater chance of nighttime heart palpitations.
+- Caffeine use: Caffeine can elevate the heart rate and may add extra beats.
+The effects of caffeine can last up to eight hours, so people who consume caffeine in the afternoon or evening have a greater chance of nighttime heart palpitations and an increased sleeping heart rate.

 Temporary Physical States